jonnyweatherly/aajonusnet/md/QNA/Q&A Of January 2, 2011.md

 A: Toxins in the body.
 The body is using up the fat to bind with toxins.
 There's a lot of things that can cause dryness.
 Many toxins.
 Even hydrogenated fat causes dryness.
 Because it's plastic.
 It's not a fat that your body can utilize properly to lubricate itself, so it will cause dryness.
 You haven't read the books.
 Do you have a question?

 Q: Um...
-Well, I have degenerated [unintelligible] my back.
+Well, I have degenerated discs my back.
 If you put a hot water bottle on it, it helps it, right?

 A: Absolutely, but if you have a degenerated...
 Yeah, you can actually see it's dissolving.
 What does it look like?